lsst-sitcom/sitcomtn-152/index.rst

 Data Taking Sequence
 --------------------

 The CBP throughput measurement campaign on ComCam was performed on the 10th and the 11th of december 2024 on filters 'g' and 'r'.
 The mask used for this study is the one per CCD with 150 um diameter CBP pinholes.
-For each wavelength, the main sequence (A-1) of data taking consists of taking an image with the filter 'g', then with filter 'r', and finally without filter (denoted by 'none' here).
-Then, a set of 'dark' images with the laser off are taken following the same order (A-2).
-Sequence A is the combination of A-1 and A-2.
-Due to lack of time on the second day which was dedicated to scanning the filter edges, we switched to a second sequence (B).
+The standard data sequence involves taking an image with the filter 'g', then with filter 'r', and finally without a filter (denoted by 'none' here).
+Then, a set of 'dark' images with the laser off are taken following the same order.
+Due to lack of time on the second day which was dedicated to scanning the filter edges, we switched to a second sequence.
 This sequence consists in taking an image with one filter immediately followed by an image with laser off for each wavelength, and then doing the same thing without a filter.
 For exposure time studies, there are some duplicate wavelengths.
 For both those sequences, half second electrometer readings were taken after every exposure.
+More details about the sequences and the analysis can be found `at this link <https://rubinobs.atlassian.net/wiki/spaces/LTS/pages/647004216/CBP+ComCam+throughput+measurement>`_.

 .. container:: figure